jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

+Like most G shape chords,
-The G minor shape can also be thought of as two separate shapes.
+the G minor shape is also best thought of as two separate shapes.
 It can be gripped in a bass shape as a closed-voice triad:
 `4211xx`.